microsoft/fluentui/packages/react-popover/Spec.md

 ### Popover

-Outer component that setups context and does not render DOM.
+Outer component that sets up context and does not render DOM.

 > TODO Discuss: dismiss on scroll ?